 The James Joyce Society requests that all non-members donate $10 to attend individual events.
+Except students and early-career contingent scholars, for whom it’s all free.

-Adapting Ulysses: Interview with John Collins and Scott Shepherd, from Elevator Repair Service
+Adapting Ulysses: Interview with John Collins and Scott Shepherd from Elevator Repair Service

 RSVP link to come.